 - Determine your goals of care.
 Think about what matters to you most.
 It’s best to do this before you are confronted with COVID-19.
 But if you already have the disease, it’s not too late.
 Ask yourself the following questions.
-The descriptions of the different treatment options, below, may help as you try to answer these questions.
+The descriptions of the different treatment options listed below, as well as your health status, may help as you try to answer these questions.
+While anyone with COVID-19 can die, a person in reasonably good health is very likely to survive.
+Weighing your values along with your health status will help give you the full picture as you make treatment decisions.
 Each of us may choose a different path.
 The point is to think about what matters to you:

 - If I begin to have difficulty breathing from coronavirus, would I prefer to be in the hospital with immediate access to life-saving interventions and around-the-clock medical care, but isolated from my loved ones?
 Or would I want to explore whether I can be cared for in the comfort of my home?

 - If my disease progresses and less invasive treatments are no longer working, do I want to go to the hospital and attempt additional life-saving treatments?
 Or would I prefer to forgo life-prolonging treatments and instead choose comfort care, so that I can die at home?